mphowardlab/mphowardlab.github.io/_members/kovakas-grace.md

   - Auburn University, B.S. in Chemical Engineering (2024)
 ---

-Grace joined the lab as its first undergraduate researcher in 2021 and worked in the lab until 2024.
+Grace joined the lab as its first undergraduate researcher in 2021 and was part of the the lab until 2024.
 She simulated the diffusion and sedimentation of spherical and shape-anisotropic nanoparticles using the multiparticle collision dynamics method to model hydrodynamic interactions.
 She was awarded an undergraduate